CHILD SUPPORT

 What is Imputed Income in Child Support, and How Can It Affect the Amount of Child Support Due?

-The court recognizes that some parents with a child support obligation may intentionally quit or change jobs to influence the amount of child support due.
-The court can order “imputed income” to be considered when the court discovers that a parent is manipulating their income to decreased their child support payment.
+The court recognizes that some parents with a support obligation may intentionally quit or change jobs to influence the amount of support due.
+The court can order “imputed income” to be considered when the court discovers that a parent is manipulating their income to decrease their support payment.

-At Littman Family Law, our experienced attorneys can assist with all aspects of family law, including, among other services:
+At Littman Family Law, our experienced child support attorneys can assist with all aspects of family law, including, among other services:

 - Calculating and obtaining child support on the parent’s behalf